Skip to main content

 For a more detailed analysis, you can:

-The time in the control panel corresponds to the time set on your device and does not depend on the region where the cluster is hosted.
+When analyzing charts, note that the time in the Control Panel corresponds to the time on your device and does not depend on the region where the cluster is located.

 note